ircam-ismm/sc-components/README.md

 ![sc-components logo](./docs/assets/logo-200x200.png)

-Simple and robust Web Component library for rapid prototyping audio and creative applications in the browser.
+Simple and robust Web Component library for rapid prototyping of audio and creative applications in the browser.

 ![banner](./docs/assets/banner.png)